 While you are on the House or Senate floor, make sure your cell phone is turned off or set to vibrate.

 A final note: Both the House and Senate begin their floor business with a prayer and the Pledge of Allegiance.
-If you aren’t comfortable participating in these, you may want to consider waiting to enter the chambers until they are concluded.
-Some legislators consider it improper for journalists not to participate.
+If you aren’t comfortable participating in these, you should consider waiting to enter the chambers until they are concluded.
+Many legislators consider it improper for journalists not to participate or to be moving around during the time.

 If you have any questions about appropriate behavior on the floor of the House or Senate, please feel free to contact the Sergeants at Arms.